julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 - Tools: muslin cloth, mortar & pestle, small glass jars
 - Optional: beeswax for making salves

 Label everything, charge them under the moon, and always test on yourself before offering to others.
+If you're new to herbal magic, start with **[Witchy Herbalism 101](/witchy-herbalism-101)** to learn how to work with real plants and ancestral magic.

+Keep your Folk First Aid Kit small, sacred, and real.
+For a curated introduction to the herbs every witch should know, see **[The Witch’s Herbal Starter Kit: 10 Essential Plants](/herbal-starter-kit)**.

+Want to grow your own healing herbs?
+Check **[How to Start a Real Witch’s Garden](/witch-garden)** for planting guidance and magical alignment.

 ---

-##  Warnings & Wisdom

-- Don’t use **comfrey** on infected wounds
-- **Arnica** is toxic if taken internally
-- Always check for **allergies**
-- Wildcraft **ethically** and identify plants 100% before using

-Herbal medicine is potent, real, and not always safe — which is exactly why it works.
-Treat it with the reverence it deserves.

----
-Want to grow your own healing herbs? **[How to Start a Real Witch’s Garden](/witch-garden)** walks you through what to plant, and why.

-If you're new to herbal magic, **[Witchy Herbalism 101](/witchy-herbalism-101)** is your no-nonsense crash course.

 ## Final Thoughts